33-year-old awarded £24,500 after hospital’s DVT diagnosis failure

 The Claimant would have avoided a pulmonary embolism which lead to avoidable anxieties as a result of six months of hospital admissions and tests.

 Senior Solicitor, Hannah Ashcroft, who represented the Claimant on behalf of Fletchers Solicitors believes the settlement should go some way to making up for the loss of earnings.

-She said: “My client suffered a significant impact as a result of the negligent treatment with being unable to work.
+“My client suffered a significant impact as a result of the negligent treatment with being unable to work.
 He suffered a loss of earnings which impacted on his livelihood and I am delighted to have recovered these losses for him, together with further compensation for his unnecessary pain and suffering.
 I hope that my client is able to put this behind him and wish him all the best for the future.”

 On 7 July, 2017 the Claimant underwent a left knee arthroscopy and medial meniscal repair.

 Three days later, the Claimant was admitted to the accident and emergency department at The Royal Bournemouth and Christchurch Hospitals complaining of pain radiating up his left calf.

 On examination, it was noted that his knee was horribly red and swollen with the Claimant unable to put substantial weight on his left leg.